 Most African safaris are big cat safaris.
 Just remember, it's rare that you see the big cats in isolation.
 They might be stalking a zebra herd, creeping close to baboons, or warding off circling vultures.
 You won't see it all in a single game drive though.
 An authentic big cat safari requires a few days as these are not commonplace sights.
 Ideally, we would recommend a week in order to enjoy the full beauty and drama of these majestic animals.

 Where to find lion, leopard and more.

 A few destinations are truly exceptional.
 Open savannah and grasslands are best, as the visibility makes the cats easier to spot.
-You'll have too many encounters to count in East Africa's Serengeti, Masai Mara, and Ngorongoro Crater, Greater Kruger's leopards are legendary and the black manes of Botswana's lions take the breath away.
+You'll have too many encounters to count in East Africa's Serengeti, Masai Mara, and Ngorongoro Crater, Kruger's leopards are legendary and the black manes of Botswana's lions take the breath away.
 But big cats can be seen across Africa; we'll never forget two lions mating close to our camp in Tarangire, or a cheetah taking down a black-faced impala in Etosha.